ceford/cefjdemos-data-jdm-help-en/articles/users/mass-mail-users.md

 ## Description

-The Mass Mail screen allows Users who are members of the "Super Administrator" group to send an email message to registered users for the site.
-Users can be selected based on groups.
+The *Mass Mail Users* page allows members of the *Super Users* group to send an email message to registered users of the site.
+Recipients can be selected based on user groups.

 ### Common Elements